 Policy Topics: Sustainable Development

-Learning Outcomes: Upon completion of the course, the student will have: (1) a much broader and deeper understanding of global development issues and stakeholders after exploring the history, landscape and current challenges; (2) analytical skills to more effectively serve as an effective policy-maker which will be deepened as we examine development issues, particularly as they emerge in the media; and (3) tools to engage as a global citizen, building on your PPM training while focusing on the use of science, technology, innovation and partnership.
+Upon completion of the course, the student will have: 1) a much broader and deeper understanding of global development issues and stakeholders after exploring the history, landscape and current challenges; 2) analytical skills to more effectively serve as an effective policy-maker; and 3) tools to engage as a global citizen, including the use of science, technology, innovation and entrepreneurship.
 Attainment of these course objectives will be assessed through class participation, a policy memo and a team project.